The scope of the negotiations

 Pending this final stage of the process, the European Parliament agreed a resolution in April 2017 setting out its priorities for the negotiations, and has appointed the former Prime Minister of Belgium, Guy Verhofstadt MEP, as its Brexit Coordinator.

 In addition, in April 2017 the European Parliament's Conference of Presidents (COP) approved the creation of a 'Brexit Steering Group' (BSG), chaired by Mr Verhofstadt.
 The BSG is tasked with coordinating and preparing the EP's deliberations, considerations and resolutions on the UK withdrawal.
-Only those political groups that supported the European Parliament's resolution on Brexit on 5 April 2017 are represented on the BSG, meaning that the political groups to which UK Conservative and UKIP MEPs belong are not represented.
+Only those political groups that supported the European Parliament's resolutions on Brexit on 5 April 2017 and 3 October 2017 are represented on the BSG, meaning that the political groups to which UK Conservative and UKIP MEPs belong are not represented.

 Mr Barnier has undertaken to meet the BSG before and after each round of negotiations.